Sporky023/connect4/README.md

   * A play on a non-full column results in the piece being added to that column.

 Without further ado, I'm going to start coding up these test cases.

+## 12:30 am

+I'm going to have the win detection return the coordinates of the winning pieces.

+This is a bit more engineering effort, but if the problem is solved early on, it may yield productive play options later.

+One simple example is the ability to highlight winning pieces in the event of a win.